Programs & Projects

 This project would not have been possible without the support of the province of Ontario.
 Our implementing city partner network: City of Burlington, Crane Institute for Sustainability, Green Calgary, Green Up, Impact Hub Montreal, Invasive Species Council of BC, North Columbia Environmental Society, Synapcity, unLondon.

 The Future Cities Canada Summit is a national gathering on the future of cities.
 It brings together city builders from all sectors to create and strengthen new relationships and collectively accelerate innovations for more inclusive, sustainable and resilient cities.
-The inaugural event is scheduled for November 7 to 9, 2018 at Evergreen Brick Works in Toronto to:
+See the best of the 2018 Summit.

 We are building a collaboration platform to fast-track connections, learning and belonging like never before.
 The platform curates research and thought leadership content through a digital learning platform that connects researchers and practitioners and advances the discourse of building inclusive, resilient and regenerative cities of the future.